toplog/toplogger/README.md

 ```$logger->addInfo('Very informative text', array('something' => 'something else'));```

 Toplogger uses different log levels and settings for different environments.
-At any time, environmental variable ENV should be set to one the values: production, staging or development
+At any time, environmental variable ENV should be set to one of the values: production, staging or development

-Default settings for different environments:
+#### Default settings for different environments:

 **Production**